Optimizing expected utility of dividend payments for a Cram\'er-Lundberg risk proces: Abstract

 \section{Abstract}

-We consider the problem of maximizing the expected utility of discounted dividend payments of an insurance company whose reserves are modeled as a Cram\'er risk process with Erlang claims.
-We focus on the exponential claims and power and logarithmic utility functions.
-Finally we also analyze asymptotic behaviour of the value function and identify the asymptotic optimal strategy.
-We also give the numerical procedure of finding considered value function.
+We consider the problem of maximizing the discounted utility of dividend payments of an insurance company whose reserves are modeled as a classical Cram\'er-Lundberg risk process.
+We investigate this optimization problem under the constraint that dividend rate is bounded.
+We prove that the value function fulfills the Hamilton-Jacobi-Bellman equation and we identify the optimal dividend strategy.